top of page

 The Illness Index Questionnaires

-The Illness Index questionnaires measure appraisal of the biopsychosocial effects of a disease, injury, or congenital disorder and Health-Related Quality of Life (HR-QOL).
+The Illness Index questionnaires measure appraisal of the biopsychosocial effects of a disease, injury, or congenital disorder.
+They measure health-Related Quality of Life (HR-QOL).
 There are three versions of the Illness Index:

 • The Illness Index is completed by the patient to obtain their appraisal of the biopsychosocial impact of a disease, congenital disorder, or injury.